Our most recent great event was an ALE TRAIL!

 Not least our MAIN EVENT SPONSORS KHOI KHOI BAR + BRAAI, the newest ale and drinks venue in town, just celebrating its first anniversary.
 Pop-in and say congrats to Herbie and his enthusiastic young team, to enjoy Letchworth with a Rhodesian flavour!

-The Ale Trail and accompanying Treasure Hunt quiz is best enjoyed over at least the 3 days of the World Food Fayre, Friday 25th at noon until Sunday 27th at 5 PM.
-It’s best on Instagram, but can also be played here or on Facebook – full info when it starts.
-You have until the 4th of October to submit your Treasure Hunt quiz answers, so take your time to visit the pubs.
+The Ale Trail and accompanying Treasure Hunt quiz was enjoyed over at least the 3 days of the World Food Fayre, Friday 25th at noon until Sunday 27th and then until the 4th of October to submit Treasure Hunt quiz answers.
+22 participants won prizes!

-National Cask Ale Week runs from Thursday 24th September until Sunday 4th October, so we’ll run the Treasure Hunt over that whole period.
-You might miss a few guest drinks after the 27th, but you can take a very leisurely pace.
+National Cask Ale Week ran from Thursday 24th September until Sunday 4th October, so we ran the Treasure Hunt over that whole period.

 Your CAMRA Letchworth LIVE team